Do It Again (The Beach Boys song): Release

-Released on July 19, 1968 in the United Kingdom the single, forty days after its release, peaked at No. 1 on the UK Singles Chart on August 28, 1968, and thus becoming the band's second number one hit in the United Kingdom after "Good Vibrations" two years earlier.
+Released on July 19, 1968, in the United Kingdom, the single peaked at number one on the UK Singles Chart on August 28, 1968, 40 days after its release, and thus became the band's second number-one hit in the UK after "Good Vibrations" two years earlier.
 Love remembered thinking that the song's success in Britain "was unbelievable.
 It showed how many fans we had there and how attractive the whole California lifestyle is."

+"Do It Again" remained at the top for only one week, after which it was supplanted by the Bee Gees' "I've Gotta Get a Message to You".
 When Friends was issued in Japan, "Do It Again" was included in its track list.

+Critical reception

+In the US, Cash Box said: "Overtones of their current interest in electronic innovation are almost over-lookable in this surfin’ return by the Beach Boys" and that the song "couples their old summer sound with the ingenius production."
+Billboard said: "Much in the vein of the earlier Beach hits, this smooth rocker with a summertime smash sound should fast prove one of their all-time biggest hits.
+Record World said that "the Beach Boys go back to the beach for some of that unadulterated surfing sound '68."

 In Britain's Disc & Music Echo, Penny Valentine praised the single:

-"Do It Again" remained at the top position for only one week, after which it was supplanted by the Bee Gees' "I've Gotta Get a Message to You".
+Retrospectively, "Do It Again" has been praised by music critics.
+Donald A. Guarisco, writing for AllMusic, described it as "doo-wop on steroids", and praised its "metallic" drum sound.
+In 2012, Mojo magazine named the song the 46th best by the band.
+The French edition of Rolling Stone ranked it 49th in a similar ranking of the band's greatest songs.

-Influence and use in media
+Influence and legacy

 Neil Sedaka borrowed the main riff from "Do It Again" for his own song "Love Will Keep Us Together," a hit for the Captain and Tennille.
 Eric Carmen credited the "did-its" in this song with being the initial inspiration for his 1977 Top 40 hit, "She Did It".
 Bruce Johnston of the Beach Boys also participated in the production and vocals of Carmen's song.
 "Did It in a Minute", a 1982 hit by Hall & Oates, was in turn inspired by the 'did-its' in both songs.

 ABBA's "On and On and On" (1980) was also influenced by "Do It Again", and in response, Mike Love recorded a cover version of the ABBA song for his 1981 album Looking Back with Love.
 The opening drum line of "Do It Again" was sampled for "Remember" by French electronic duo Air on their album Moon Safari (1997).

 "Do It Again" was featured in the films One Crazy Summer, Flipper, Life on the Longboard, and Happy Feet.